Testing in Production: Pros and Cons

 Irresponsibility in testing

-Testing in production improves the overall testing process but it is not meant to lessen the tester’s responsibility for testing in other environments.
-As production testers share the responsibility of testing, QA testers may develop an unmotivated approach and not utilize the saved time towards other types of testing.
-Testing in production will only be effective if team members collaborate fully and not neglect other types of testing.
+Testing in production improves the overall process but it is not meant to lessen the tester’s responsibility for checking in other environments.
+As testers share the responsibility of evaluating, QA testers may develop an unmotivated approach and not utilize the saved time towards other types.
+It will only be effective if team members collaborate fully and not neglect other types of checks.

 Test timings